-The College of Law Library’s collections are shelved across two floors of open stacks.
-Researchers can access the second floor using steps down the main aisle of the library or the ramp near the first floor restrooms.
+The College of Law Library’s collections are shelved across the 5th and 6th floors of the College of Law.
+Researchers can access the 6th floor using either elevators or stairs.

-State primary materials, other than Georgia, are located on the second floor in the rear of the library.
-Law Reviews & Journals are located on the first floor of the library.
-Books, treatises, and loose-leaf services are located on the second floor of the library.
+State primary materials, other than Georgia, are located on the 6th floor.
+Law Reviews & Journals are located on the 5th floor of the library.
+Books, treatises, and loose-leaf services are located on the 6th floor of the library.

-The Georgia Collection is located on the first floor of the Law Library, across from the computer lab.
+The Georgia Collection is located on the 5th floor.
 The Georgia Collection contains primary Georgia legal materials, including Georgia Laws, the Official Code of Georgia (O.C.G.A.), Georgia Reports, Georgia Appeals Reports, and the Georgia Digest.
 The Georgia Collection also contains many Georgia specific secondary sources, such as Georgia practice treatises, conference publications, and CLE materials.

-The Reference Collection is located on the first floor of the library, next to the Reference Desk.
-The Reference Collection includes the Official Code of Georgia (O.C.G.A.), Georgia Jurisprudence, study aides, and various encyclopedias and dictionaries.
-Included in the Reference Collection are the Georgia Practice Materials, which reside directly behind the Reference Desk.
+The Reference Collection is also located on the 5th floor of the library, near to the Reference Desk.
+The Reference Collection includes the Official Code of Georgia (O.C.G.A.), Georgia Jurisprudence, study aids, and various encyclopedias and dictionaries.
+Included in the Reference Collection are the Georgia Practice Materials.
 These are the most current Georgia treatises and loose-leaf services on varying topics.

-The Leisure Collection is located on the first floor of the library.
-The Leisure Collection includes current magazines, newspapers, legal and non-legal fiction, as well as the Law Library's DVD collection.
+The Leisure Collection is located on the 5th floor of the library near Room 538.
+The Leisure Collection includes legal and non-legal fiction and the Law Library's DVD collection.

 As a participant in the United States Federal Depository Library Program, the College of Law Library is open to the general public for government information research.
 The library joined this program in 1983 as a selective depository library.
-Most of the library's government documents are located between call numbers KF 1 - KF 101 on the first floor of the library.
-Additional government documents can be found in the microform room, located on the second floor.
+Most of the library's government documents are located between call numbers KF 1 - KF 101 on the 5th floor of the library.
+Additional government documents can be found in the microform room on the 5th floor.
 For public access hours, refer to the Hours page.

-The Microform Collection is located in the microform room on the second floor of the library.
-The microform room possesses both microfilm and microfische formats.
-The fische reader enables users to make printed copies of either format.
+The Microform Collection is located in the microform room on the 5th floor of the library.
+The microform room possesses both microfilm and microfiche formats.
+The fiche reader enables users to make printed copies of either format.
 Many primary federal and state materials reside in this room, including U.S. Treaties, the U.N.
 Treaty Series, C.I.S.
 Serial Set, Congressional Record, English Reports (1220 - 1787), and Georgia Superseded Code (1933 - present).

-The Law Library's Rare Book Collection is located in the Library Conference Room at the entrance of the library on the first floor.
+The Law Library's Rare Book Collection is located on the 5th floor near the elevators.
 The collection includes books signed by the authors.